Korean War Legacy Project

 Killed in Action Versus Missing in Action

-Louis Surratt served in the 8th Fighter Bomber Wing at Suwon.
-Suwon had the longest runway in Korea and housed three different Air Force squadrons of about 30 pilots each.
-The 8th Fighter Bomber Wing oversaw the F80 Shooting Star.
-Louis Surrat's job was casualty reporting and awards and decorations.
-He estimates that around thirty pilots were reported as either killed or missing in action.
+Louis Surratt served in the 8th Fighter Bomber Wing at Suwon, which featured Korea’s longest runway and hosted three squadrons of roughly 30 pilots each.
+The wing operated F-80 Shooting Stars.
+Surratt managed casualty reporting and awards, estimating that about thirty pilots were reported killed or missing in action during his service.

 Tags: Suwon,Chinese,Fear,Impressions of Korea